US Dollar Collapse Predictions: The Dollar is on its way out

-US Dollar Collapse Predictions: Bretton Woods and Petrodollar system history
+US Dollar Collapse Predictions: Bretton Woods and Petrodollar System History

 Vietnam War and the Gold Peg: The central role of the dollar in world trade eventually forced the US to run a persistent trade deficit.
 By the early 1960s, the U.S. dollar’s fixed value against gold (35$ per ounce) was seen as overvalued.
-The profligate spending due to the Vietnam war and the welfare programs during the 1960’s meant that the dollar was seen as being overvalued against its gold reserves.
-A few countries tried to withdraw the gold that they had sent to United States for safekeeping.
-After a run on its gold reserves, in August 1971 then President Nixon declared a temporary suspension of the dollar’s convertibility into gold and thus the original Bretton Woods system collapsed.
+The profligate spending due to the Vietnam War and the welfare programs during the 1960s meant that the dollar was seen as being overvalued against its gold reserves.
+A few countries tried to withdraw the gold that they had sent to the United States for safekeeping.
+After a run on its gold reserves, in August 1971 then-President Nixon declared a temporary suspension of the dollar’s convertibility into gold and thus the original Bretton Woods system collapsed.
 By 1973, the Bretton Woods system was replaced by freely floating fiat currencies.
 The dollar subsequently lost 20% of its value (devalued against gold)

-- In return, the Saudis would use their oil wealth (which had gone up a lot especially given the price rise) to buy US Treasuries (i.e.US Debt)
+- In return, the Saudis would use their oil wealth (which had gone up a lot especially given the price rise) to buy US Treasuries (i.e. Debt)

 This mechanism (of pricing oil in just US dollars) was soon adopted by other OPEC countries

 This once again confirmed the hegemony of the US dollar as the mechanism for global trade [for example, oil purchases in the British pound fell from 20% to 6% in just a couple of years post this event].
 This was referred as to the “Petrodollar” system where oil was exclusively priced in US dollars and the oil-producing nations in return plowed their oil revenue money back into the United States.